Mapping the Stochastic Penal Colony: July 2022: 2 Supermax

 \section{July 2022: \DDAALLEE\ 2 Supermax}

 My first interaction with \DALLE~2, OpenAI's then ground-breaking text-to-image system, in late July 2022 didn't quite go as expected.
-I had signed up with OpenAI several months before but had been granted access only earlier that day.
-So I was eager to try out the system and started with a prompt that had yielded fascinating results with another text-to-image system: \begin{quote} The crucified pope, painting by Francis Bacon \end{quote} But instead of producing four new masterworks by the famous 20\textsuperscript{th} century painter that combine two of his most prominent themes~\cite{Wikipedia2023}, \DALLE~2 responded with a stern warning: \begin{quote} It looks like this request may not follow our content policy.
-Further policy violations may lead to an automatic suspension of your account. \end{quote} Whoa!
-I entered an entirely reasonable prompt and OpenAI immediately threatened me with account suspension?
-Without even telling me what I did wrong?
-That's just ridiculous.
-And frustrating.
+I had signed up for the service several months before but had been granted access only earlier that day.
+So I was eager to try out the system and started with a prompt that had yielded fascinating results with another text-to-image system:

-As stated in the first sentence---``It looks like this request may not follow our content policy.''---the alleged policy violation is just that, some violation of some policy.
-The warning's complete lack of specificity directly translates into a lack of actionable guidance---beyond obviously not submitting the prompt again.
-At best, that seemed just lazy.
-Like OpenAI couldn't be bothered to write a better warning.
-At worst, it felt condenscending: We are being treated as children---or pets.
-That was the first injustice.